dotnet/docs-maui/docs/fundamentals/windows.md

 `Window` defines the following properties:

-::: moniker range="=net-maui-6.0"

-- `FlowDirection`, of type `FlowDirection`, defines the direction in which the UI element of the window are laid out.
-- `Overlays`, of type `IReadOnlyCollection<IWindowOverlay>`, represents the collection of window overlays.
-- <xref:Microsoft.Maui.Controls.Page>, of type <xref:Microsoft.Maui.Controls.Page>, indicates the page being displayed by the window.
-This property is the content property of the `Window` class, and therefore does not need to be explicitly set.
-- `Title`, of type `string`, represents the title of the window.

-::: moniker-end

-::: moniker range=">=net-maui-7.0"

 - `FlowDirection`, of type `FlowDirection`, defines the direction in which the UI element of the window are laid out.
 - `Height`, of type `double`, specifies the height of the window on Windows.
 - `MaximumHeight`, of type `double`, represents the maximum height of the window on desktop platforms.
 Valid values are between 0 and `double.PositiveInfinity`.